asengupta/avishek.net/_posts/2021-07-17-kernel-functions-functional-analysis-preliminaries.md

 | 25      |     16  |    9    |   4     |    1    |   0     |    1    |    4    |   9     |     16     |
 | Red     | Red     | Red     |  Green  |  Green  |  Green  |  Green  |  Green  |   Red   |    Red     |

-Now, can we separate the resulting two-dimensional points using a linear function.
+Now, can we separate the resulting two-dimensional points using a linear function?
 Yes, we can.
 I've picked a random straight line $$x-2y+12=0$$ to illustrate this separation, but there is an infinite number of straight lines that will do the work.
 This situation is shown below:

 ![Linearly Separable data set in 2D](/assets/images/linearly-separable-dataset-in-2d.png)